Romulo-Moraes/Anemone/README.md

 ### Bug reports or improvement requests
 Did you find a bug or have an idea of how to improve this software? don't hesitate to report in the issues section of this repository, every help is appreciated.

+## LICENSE
+This software is provided under MIT license.